Aaronmiro/Job-Ads-Classification/README.md

 - Created a new CSV file named ‘pred_result’ including the original job description and a new ‘Title’ column.

 ## Scraping script
-Scraped the text (job description) and title from the Indeed website
+Scraped the text (job description) and the job title from the Indeed website
 - Collected 5099 Ads for Data Scientist
 - Collected 5144 Ads for Software Engineer
 - Extracted the text from the HTML and created a CSV named ‘training_set’